Uncertainity - Markov Chain

 Introduction:

 A Markov chain is a sequence of random variables where the distribution of each variable follows the Markov assumption.
 That is, each event in the chain occurs based on the probability of the event before it.
-Markov chain is a mathematical system that experiences transitions from one state to another according to certain probabilistic rules.
+A Markov chain is a mathematical system that experiences transitions from one state to another according to certain probabilistic rules.
 The defining characteristic of a Markov chain is that no matter how the process arrived at its present state, the possible future states are fixed.
 In other words, the probability of transitioning to any particular state is dependent solely on the current state and time elapsed.

 To start constructing a Markov chain, we need a transition model that will specify the probability distributions of the next event based on the possible values of the current event.
 Suppose there is a transition model of a rainy day and a sunny day.
 In this transition model "If it is a sunny day the probability of sunny today is 0.8 and if it is rainy day the probability of rain is 0.7 ".
 Using this kind of transition model, it is possible to sample a Markov chain.
 Start with a day being either rainy or sunny, and then sample the next day based on the probability of it being sunny or rainy given the weather today.